-For the past twenty years this one has haunted me and motivated me.
-Today I will run a 10K so that I am healthy enough to someday play with grandchildren and have the energy to give my family my whole being.
+For the past twenty years, this one has haunted me and motivated me.
+Today I will run a 10K so I am healthy enough to someday play with grandchildren and have the energy to give my family my whole being.

 What have I added to humanity?

 As a Boy Scout growing up, I routinely heard, “Let’s leave it better than we found it.”
 We would clean up the campsite and throw out the trash that may have been left by previous tenants.

 We would be instructed to pick up trash we would see as we walked to a museum or anyplace else our adventures would take us.
 This was a great character-building exercise.

 This is also true for those who want to finish our lives well.
 What are you adding to humanity before you die?